blob79/phonetik/CONTRIBUTING.md

  - Maven 2
  - GCC 4.7

-To build and test run `mvn install`.
+To build and test run `JAVA_HOME=/usr/lib/jvm/java-1.7.0-openjdk-i386 mvn clean install`.

 The build is tested with Ubuntu 12.10.